Anhangá: Aliases

 The Anhan is the same as Jurupari in certain contexts, or else, Jurupari is the spirit's name prevalent among the Northern Tupi.

 It is also otherwise known as Kaagere.
 (Note: Barbosa Rodrigues tries to identify the supposedly fabulous deer "Suessú anhanga" with real fauna, the çuaçu kaatinga ('deer of white foliage/forest' or 'deer of the Caatinga') of Sul (the South[?]), scientifically named Cervus simplicicornis by Johann Karl Wilhelm Illiger.)

 Accented spelling

 As for the spelling anhanga vs. anhangá, writer Machado de Assis explained how the diacritical mark placement and change in pronunciation evolved:

 The original spelling was the unaccented anhanga and the authentic pronunciation stressed the second syllable (paroxyton).
 Later, the accented form anhangá that stressed the last syllable (oxytone) came into frequent use in 17th century poetical works.
 (Note:

-Machado de Assis, in (1875), alerts to the fact that it follows the grammar prosody oxytone because it is commonly used in poetry, but that the true pronunciation of the word would be a paroxytone. [...]
+Machado de Assis, in Americanas (1875), alerts to the fact that it follows the grammar prosody oxytone because it is commonly used in poetry, but that the true pronunciation of the word would be a paroxytone. [...]
 The original pronunciation seems to have been the paroxyton [anhanga], but anhangá begins to occur since the 17th century, being more used in poetry.